apache/druid/docs/content/development/extensions-core/kafka-ingestion.md

 `GET /druid/indexer/v1/supervisor/<supervisorId>/stats` returns a snapshot of the current ingestion row counters for each task being managed by the supervisor, along with moving averages for the row counters.

 See [Task Reports: Row Stats](../../ingestion/reports.html#row-stats) for more information.

+### Supervisor Health Check

+`GET /druid/indexer/v1/supervisor/<supervisorId>/health` returns `200 OK` if the supervisor is healthy and `503 Service Unavailable` if it is unhealthy.
+Healthiness is determined by the supervisor's `state` (as returned by the `/status` endpoint) and the `druid.supervisor.*` Overlord configuration thresholds.

 ### Updating Existing Supervisors